Homotopy G-algebras and moduli space operad: Applications: cochains and singular cochains

 It is clear that the product obtained this way is the usual cup product

 altered by the sign $(-1)^{(|x|+1)(|y|+1)}$.
 The bracket $[z,z]$ plays the role of a primary obstruction in deformation theory.
 It was introduced by Gerstenhaber in \cite{gerst}.
-The higher braces for the \h complex have been introduced in Getzler's work \cite{g:cartan}, where they are used to define the \h \coh\ of a homotopy associative algebra.
+The higher braces for the \h complex have been introduced in Kadeishvili and Getzler's works \cite{kade, g:cartan}, where the brackets are used to define the \h \coh\ of a homotopy associative algebra.